newsdev/about-int/README.md

 ## Press

+  * 2019: [Hacking our Hiring](https://source.opennews.org/articles/hacking-our-hiring-part-1/) article series in [OpenNews's Source](https://source.opennews.org/), about how Interactive News conducts and evolves our hiring process
   * 2019: [How We Sped Through 900 Pages of Cohen Documents in Under 10 Minutes](https://www.nytimes.com/2019/03/26/reader-center/times-documents-reporters-cohen.html)
   * NiemanLab, 2019: [The New York Times has released an open-source tool to let you manage all your internal knowledge more easily](http://www.niemanlab.org/2019/03/the-new-york-times-has-released-an-open-source-tool-to-let-you-manage-all-your-internal-knowledge-more-easily/)
   * NiemanLab, 2018: [With its new Olympics texting experiment, the Times is saying goodbye to SMS, hello to personalization](http://www.niemanlab.org/2018/02/with-its-new-olympics-texting-experiment-the-times-is-saying-goodbye-to-sms-hello-to-personalization/)